beancount/fava/fava/docs/options.md

 ## `charts`

-Default: `True`
+Default: `TRUE`

-Set this to `False` to hide the charts.
+Set this to `FALSE` to hide the charts.
 In any case, they can be hidden/shown using the "Toggle Charts" button.

 ---

 ## `journal-show`

-Default: `transaction balance note document custom budget`
+Default: `"transaction balance note document custom budget"`

 The entry types given in this list will be shown in the Journal report.
 All other types will be hidden and can be toggled using the buttons.